rohanchandra30/Behavior-Driven-Traffic-Simulator/README.md

 	   	run python info.py --- create a list infomation about the output (output will be generated in "info_output.xml" file) run python plot.py --- plot the density profile

-## Network Generation
+## Edit the network (Add more lanes or edges)
+	1. add more lanes
+	open net.net.xml, add a new <lane> tag under <edge> tag
+	2. generate network using node,edge,connection files
 		netconvert --node-files xxx.nod.xml --edge-files xxx.edg.xml --connection-files xxx.con.xml --output-file xxx.net.xml
 		OR netconvert xxx.netccfg
 		OR generate Network 'by Hand'
+## Add more vehicles
+	open input_routes.rou.xml, add vehicles and set their routes in xxx.route.xml
 ## Setting Generation
-	Open microscopic simulation (can be done by running python runner.py OR sumo-gui XXX.sumocfg) Click View Settings
+	open microscopic simulation (can be done by running python runner.py OR sumo-gui XXX.sumocfg) click View Settings
-	Click save button to export your settings to a XXX.settings.xml file
+	click save button to export your settings to a XXX.settings.xml file
-## Route Generation
-	Add vehicles and their routes in xxx.route.xml

 ## Features:
 ### 1. Sublane_model:
 #### (1) Occupy empty space: